takeshinishimura/fude/README.md

 #> 2022_382019 -> 2022_松山市
 ```

-It can also be converted to romaji instead of Japanese.
+It can also be renamed to romaji instead of Japanese.

 ``` r
 d3 <- d |> rename_fude(romaji = TRUE)